jeffThompson/DarkProcessingTheme_3.0/README.md

 **LIB FOLDER**
 Look in `~/Applications/Processing.app/Contents/Java/lib`.
-Replace the the entire folder (making a copy of the original in case you hate my changes!).
-This contains lots of changes, including all the button files.
+Replace the files in your folder using the ones from this repository's `lib` folder (making a copy of the original in case you hate my changes!).
+This contains lots of changes, including all the button files. *Don't copy the entire folder!
+Recent versions of the Processing app include files that, if removed, will break the IDE.*

 ####WINDOWS INSTALLATION
 **PREFERENCES.TXT**